On leaving the Fort Worth Star-Telegram after 28 years

 When I wasn’t given assurances that the information would be kept within the confines of the newspaper, I refused.
 When I asked who really needed to know the name of the source, I was told it was the head of a major downtown law firm, which represented the Biosphere and its major benefactor.

-There were acts of corporate courage
+There were acts of corporate courage as well.

 Turner’s handling of the matter meant more to me than the rodeo-style, saucer-sized Star-Telegram belt buckle he later awarded me for committing some other act of journalism.